 Pursuant to requirements of the Family Educational Rights and Privacy Act (FERPA), the following types of information, designated by law as “directory information,” may be released via official media of USF (according to USF policy): Student name, local and permanent addresses, telephone listing, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, full - and part - time status, and the most recent previous educational agency or institution attended, and other similar information.
 The University Directory, published annually by the University, contains only the following information, however: Student name, local and permanent address, telephone listing, classification, and major field of study.
 The Directory and other listings of “directory information” are circulated in the course of University business and, therefore, are accessible to the public, as well as to students, faculty, and staff.
 Students must inform the USF Office of the Registrar in writing (forms available for that purpose), if they wish directory information to be withheld.
 Such requests must be received within the first two (2) weeks of the semester and will remain in effect until the student has not been enrolled at USF for three (3) consecutive terms.
 Notification to the University of refusal to permit release of “directory information” via the University Directory must be received no later than the end of the first week of classes in the Fall Semester.

 Members or former members of the faculty who hold or have held the rank of Assistant, Associate, or Full Professor are not eligible to be granted degrees from USF, except upon prior authorization of the Office of Graduate Studies and the Provost.
-In cases where a member of the immediate family of a faculty member is enrolled in a graduate degree program, the faculty member may not serve on any advisory or examination committee or be involved in any determination of academic or financial status of that individual.
+In cases where a member of the immediate family of a faculty member is enrolled in a graduate degree major, the faculty member may not serve on any advisory or examination committee or be involved in any determination of academic or financial status of that individual.